 super

 speak() in Horse returns “Hello, I’m Mr. Ed” instead of “No comment”.
-But before that, it has this line (which is here for illustration only):
+But before that, it has this line:

 super.speak();